Viannos massacres: Background

 Viannos is a mountainous area in the southeastern part of Heraklion regional unit, stretching between the feet of Mount Dikti in the north and the Libyan Sea in the south coast of Crete.
 Following the Battle of Crete in 1941 during which the island fell to the Axis, Viannos and the nearby Lasithi were part of the Italian occupation zone.
 Until the end of 1942, the Italians had hardly any presence in the area, hence facilitating the set up and activation of several resistance groups.
-Among them was one of the largest guerrilla bands in Crete, led by Manolis Bandouvas, codenamed "Bo-Peep" by the SOE.
+Among them was one of the largest guerrilla bands in Crete, led by Manolis Bandouvas.

 In early 1943, the increasing activity of guerrillas combined with the rumors that the Allies had plans to invade Crete, led the Italians to start the construction of coastal fortifications and install garrisons in the region.
 On the other hand, the Germans had started since 1942 to station forces of their own in the coastal villages of Tsoutsouros and Arvi.
 In May 1943, they also established an outpost with three men in Kato Simi that were in charge of collecting potatoes for the provision of occupation troops and keeping the surroundings under surveillance.

 Ambush at Kato Simi

 The Allied invasion of Sicily in July 1943 followed by the Italian armistice announced on September 8 and the smuggling of the Italian commander of eastern Crete Angelico Carta to Egypt, reinforced the rumors that an Allied operation against Crete was imminent.
 Prompted by this misapprehension, Bandouvas ordered an attack against the German outpost in Kato Simi.
-As historian Antony Beevor notes, Bandouvas acted without consulting the British; he anticipated that the Allies would soon land, and hoped that he would emerge as a national hero when they did so.
-Greek writer Demosthenes Raptopoulous noted that Bandouvas and his men were constantly listening to British radio broadcasts and assumed based on these broadcasts that Allied forces would also launch an invasion of Crete; a scenario which, as Raptopoulous noted, the SOE contacts of Bandouvas refused to confirm or deny.
+As the English historian Antony Beevor notes, Bandouvas acted without consulting the British; he anticipated that the Allies would soon land, and hoped that he would emerge as a national hero when they did so.

+The Greek writer Demosthenes Raptopoulos noted that Bandouvas and his men were constantly listening to Special Operations Executive (SOE) radio broadcasts and assumed based on these broadcasts that Allied forces would also launch an invasion of Crete; a scenario which, as Raptopoulos noted, the SOE contacts of Bandouvas refused to confirm or deny.
 When Bandouvas mustered a force to launch his attack, he methodically selected only members of the EAM and ELAS to participate.

-On September 10, Bandouvas's partisans launched their attack on the outpost, killing the two German soldiers present and throwing their bodies in a crevice.
+On September 10, Bandouvas' partisans launched their attack on the outpost, killing the two German soldiers present and throwing their bodies in a crevice.
 Bandouvas later claimed he had instructed his men to capture the two alive, conforming to orders from Cairo.
 These claims have been denied by SOE agents Patrick Leigh Fermor and Thomas James Dunbabin, who maintain that no order was given.